13 Travel Tips for Southeast Asia

 Visiting tiger temples and riding elephants is a big no-no nowadays, especially to concerned and conscious travellers.
 Elephants are not framed to hold humans on their necks for the ride, and the Tigers are usually drugged to become extremely drowsy and cooperative.
 Visitors still partake in these ‘activities’ because it comes from a lack of understanding on their part, but you can rest assured this isn’t cool, and the animals certainly don’t appreciate it either.

 Taxis should be on the meter or agreed in advance before you take a ride.
 Simple 15-minute trips can be staggered up tens of dollars in places like Vietnam, even for the most experienced of traveller!
-Motorbike taxis are the dangerous form of transport in Asia, so be aware of that before you think about taking one.
+Motorbike taxis are a dangerous form of transport in Asia, so be aware of that before you think about taking one.

 Haggling & Bartering